 WHERE ARE YOU LOCATED?
 We are located right near the intersection of US Highway 301 and County Road 466.
 Our address is: 4060 County Road 108 Oxford, FL 34484

 WHAT ARE YOUR SERVICE TIMES?
-Sunday 9:20am: Coffee Fellowship in the Family Life Center 9:45am: Sunday school for adults, children, and youth, located in the Family Life Center 11:00am: Worship service in the main church building 6:00pm: Evening worship service
+Sunday 9:20am: Coffee Fellowship in the Family Life Center 9:45am: Sunday School for adults, children, and youth, located in the Family Life Center 10:00am: Pastor's Sunday School Class located in the main church sanctuary 11:00am: Worship service in the main church building 6:00pm: Evening worship service

 Wednesday All classes/programs below begin at 6:00pm

-Adult prayer and Bible study group (meets in sanctuary) Young Adult Bible study group (meets in Room 1 of the Family Life Center) Children's Program (meets in the Family Life Center) Youth Program (meets in Education Building)
+Adult prayer and Bible study group (meets in sanctuary) College and Career study group (meets in Room 1 of the Family Life Center) Children's Program (meets in the Family Life Center) Youth Program (meets in Education Building)

 WHAT IS THE "TRANSITION" FBCO IS GOING THROUGH?
 In January of 2017, our former senior pastor (Dr. Don Manley) retired.
 Shortly after this, our worship pastor (Paul Young) also announced his retirement while agreeing to stay on staff until his replacement is found.
 With all these changes, Dr. Charles Roesel agreed to come and serve in the role of interim pastor.
 Dr. Roesel currently preaches in the Sunday morning services and Pastor Andrew preaches in the evening services.
 FBCO's Personnel Committee is currently looking to fill the Worship Pastor position, and recently filled the Youth Pastor position after hiring Pastor Marc.
-The current goal of the transition is that once staff roles are filled, the church will vote on a senior pastor.
+The current goal of the transition is that by January 2018, Dr. Roesel will end his time as interim pastor and Pastor Andrew will step into the role of senior pastor.
 All these moving parts have been referred to as "the transition" that we are going through.
 Pray that God would give this church and its leaders wisdom during this time!